 Concentrate on modernity

 Using modern tools in IR is a very good strategy.
 It will make both your work easier, and positively influence the company image.
 Follow and implement current IT novelties.
 Use new information channels: there are more social media than Facebook!
 Create RSS reader and a newsletter.
 Get to know CRM tools – they will give you good organization, regularity and quality information.

 Take care of quality

-The company should care about contacts with its investors.
-Make sure that reports are written in clear language, adjusted to a recipient (try to avoid obscure industry definitions).
+The company should care about their contacts with its investors.
+Make sure that reports are written in clear language, adjusted to the recipient (try to avoid obscure industry definitions).
 Ask for comments, introduce improvements.
 Inform investors about what you are doing: if a quarterly report is ready, insert proper links in your newsletter.
 If a company has planned some changes, inform investors about their introduction in social media channels.
-Take care about proper communication, commentary, emphasis.
+Take care about proper communication, commentary, and emphasis.

 Building investor relationships is a process where effects are not immediately visible.
 However, the key to success is quality and consistency.
 Effective communication is possible if it involves not only messages from a company to investors, but also some feedback, for example, regarding expectations and emotions.
 That is why it is believed that using communications in investor relationships has a great potential, and allows the possibility to create the company value and image in an investor’s consciousness.

 Investor relationships must be a part of a consistent strategy based on controlled communication, and introduced together with CEOs, people responsible for PR, and finance experts from control departments.
 Only companies with good internal organisation are able to guarantee the greatest quality of external communication.